gabelton/SEI-Project-4/README.md

 ### More accurate map results

+There is a small bug with the wrong coordinates being set for the event location, as certain galleries are currently not being recognised by OpenCage API.

 Implement an option for when the user is creating a new event, to double check the position in the map, before setting the address for the event.
-This would fix a small issue with the wrong coordinates being set for the event location, as certain galleries not being recognised by OpenCage API.

 ### Incorporating museums API

-We would also like to do some more research into the current state of museum APIs and how these might supplement our artist model.
+We would also like to utilise museum APIs to see how these might supplement our artist model.